golingon/lingon/docs/faq.md

 We use the `"k8s.io/client-go/kubernetes/scheme"` package to register the CRD.
 As many projects do have CRDs, we decided (relunctantly) to depend on the `client-go` package for now.

+## How to import CRDs ?

+Register the types to the kubernetes scheme as describe in the full examples [crd](./kubernetes/crd)